TheMisfit68/ModbusDriver/Sources/ModbusDriver/Documentation.docc/Getting-started.md

 ### Define a hardwareconfiguration

-Upon intitalization each ``IOModule`` has a rack number, a slot number to define it's physical location.
+Upon intitalization each ``ModbusModule`` has a rack number, a slot number to define it's physical location.
-Each ``IOModule`` also has an array of ``IOSignal``s associated with it.
+Each ``ModbusModule`` also has an array of ``ModbusSignal``s associated with it.
-Together these properties are what is known as the _Hardwareconfiguration_ and wil define the destination addresses for the IOModule and each of it's individual ``IOSignal``s.
+Together these properties are what is known as the _Hardwareconfiguration_ and wil define the destination addresses for the ``ModbusModule`` and each of it's individual ``ModbusSignal``s.

 > important: The Modbus protocol uses 0-based addressing, so the first rack is rack 0, the first slot of a rack is slot 0 and the first IOChannel of any IOModule is channel 0.

-> Note:Depending on the ``IOSignal``s type the Modbus protocol defines standard address ranges to read from or write to:
+> Note:Depending on the ``ModbusSignal``s type the Modbus protocol defines standard address ranges to read from or write to:

-The Standard Modbus addressing scheme:
+The standard Modbus addressing scheme:

 | Location  | Table Name   | Size  | Type  |
 | ------------ | ------------------ |  ------------ | ------------ |